 See the video below on performing dips:

-The workouts above is one of the best chest workouts for definition as it involves the most basics of exercises and it also promotes the use of compound moves such as the bench presses.
+The workouts above are one of the best chest workouts for definition as it involves the most basics of exercises and it also promotes the use of compound moves such as the bench presses.
 You may also substitute the barbell presses with the dumbbell presses with varying angles to promote individual arm strength.
 When performing these exercises for the first time, it is essential to hire a trainer and ask for assistance as you use heavy weights and to watch your form to avoid injury.
 Rest periods are also necessary with a day or two in between sessions.